MVP for touristic app

 Altopiano delle Rocche is a wonderful plateau located in the regional Park Sirente-Velino in Italy.
 The economy of the plateau is mostly based on tourism thanks to its natural beauty and the presence of two ski resorts.
-Although the place is well known to the local tourism, the digital offering of the area is not up to date.
+Although the place is well known to local tourism, the digital offering of the area is not up to date.

 Currently, the information related to the activities, events and natural paths of the area are based on paper material, and it’s hard to find comprehensive information online on one single place.

-- Identification of the problem.
+- Identification of the business problem and goal.